Cedro23/BeginningCPP/README.md

 ### The main() function <a name="section_5_main"></a>
 :warning: **Every C++ program must have exactly ONE main function somewhere.** <br>
 A C++ program may consist of hundreds of files.
-Only one of those must contain the main function.
+Only one of those must contain the main[^1] function.

 When a C++ program executes, the main function is called by the operating system and the code between the curly braces executes.<br>
 If it returns 0, the program executed successfuly.
 Else, the operating system can check the returned number to know what went wrong.